posthuman01/Battleship-AI/README.md

 Get Started:
 ------------

-Download interface.py, procIO.py, the irc folder, the config_manage folder, and a sample AI.

-Then copy the contents of example_config.cfg to ~/.battleshipAI (An alternative would be to make ~/.battleshipAI a link to example_config.cfg).
+Clone (optional fork) repo to your local machine.
+Next, edit your Interface/config.cfg file to include settings for your bot.

-Optionally you may override any of the default settings you want by placing them in the OVERRIDES section of the config file, an example config is:
+You may override any of the default settings you want by placing them in the OVERRIDES section of the config file, an example config is:

 ```
 [DEFAULT]